ni/nimi-python/docs/nidcpower/class.rst

     :param channels:

+        For new applications, set this argument to None and specify the channels in **resource name**.

         Specifies which output channel(s) to include in a new session.
 Specify multiple channels by using a channel list or a channel range.
 A channel list is a comma (,) separated sequence of channel names (for example, 0,2 specifies channels 0 and 2).
         A channel range is a lower bound channel followed by a hyphen (-) or colon (:) followed by an upper bound channel (for example, 0-2 specifies channels 0, 1, and 2).
-In the Running state, multiple output channel configurations are performed sequentially based on the order specified in this parameter.

         If independent_channels is False, this argument specifies which channels to include in a legacy synchronized channels session.
 If you do not specify any channels, by default all channels on the device are included in the session.

         If independent_channels is True, this argument combines with **resource name** to specify which channels to include in an independent channels session.
-If the combination of **channels** and **resource name** does not specify any channels, by default all channels on the device are included in the session.

 Initializing an independent channels session with a channels argument is deprecated.
-        For new applications, set this argument to None and specify the channels in **resource name**.